ret2basic/ret2basic/README.md

 ## whoami

-I work as a **ZK security researcher** and I do game hacking and red teaming in my spare time as a hobby.
+I work as a **ZK security researcher** and **Solidity smart contract auditor**.
+I do game hacking and red teaming in my spare time as a hobby.

 ## CTF rankings